Longfld/ASPNETcoreAngularJWT/README.md

 # ASPNETcoreAngularJWT
-Angular in ASP.NET Core with JWT solution
+Angular in ASP.NET Core (VS2017 or csproj version)with JWT solution

+after download:

+   >dotnet restore
+   >npm install
+   >npm start
+Finally start dotnet and browser http://localhost:5000 by
+   >dotnet run
+And do not forget to run "npm start" after modify your any typescript files

 https://code.msdn.microsoft.com/How-to-achieve-a-bearer-9448db57